Cristian Piarrou

-Cristian Daniel Piarrou (born 19 May 1988), is an Argentine football defender playing right-wing back.
+Cristian Daniel Piarrou (born 19 May 1988), is an Argentine exfootball defender he played as a right-back.
+He currently manages the Ciudad Bolívar reserve team, which competes in the local league, Liga Deportiva de Bolívar, and the Torneo Interligas de Fútbol in Argentina.

 Career

 Piarrou began his playing career in 2007 with Gimnasia y Esgrima de La Plata.
 He made his league debut on 25 February 2007 in a 2–0 home win against Gimnasia y Esgrima de Jujuy.

 In 2009 after making 32 first team appearances for Gimnasia, Piarrou dropped down a division to join Quilmes of Primera B Nacional.

+He retired from professional football in February 2022, his last team was Ciudad Bólivar.